ngasocute/Fire_detection_AI/README.md

 <hr>
 <b>FireNet</b> is a real-time fire detection project containing an annotated dataset, pre-trained models and inference codes, all created to ensure that machine learning systems can be trained
  to detect fires instantly and eliminate false alerts.
 This is part of <a href="https://deepquestai.com" >DeepQuest AI</a>'s to train machine learning systems to perceive, understand and act accordingly in solving problems in any environment they are deployed. <br><br>

-  This is the first release of the FireNet.
-It contains an annotated dataset of 502 images splitted into 412 images for training and 90 images for validation.

   <br>